The color picker is a pop-up that lets you define a color value. Holding Ctrl while dragging snaps the hue to make it quick to select primary colors.

 For operations that are capable of using Alpha, another slider «A» is added.

-The default color picker type can be selected in the Preferences, see: System.
+The default color picker type can be selected in the Preferences, see: Interface.

 The color values ranging from center to the borders.
 The center is a mix of the colors.